KlaudiaMagdalena/Project1-SalesAnalysis/README.md

 ### 3. **Data Cleansing and Transformation**

-I prepared the data in SQL Server Management Studio, express version.
+I prepared the data in SQL Server Management Studio (SSMS), express version.
 The data was cleansed, transformed and saved as CSV files for further analysis.
 All SQL queries were save as sql files.

 ### 4. **Data visualisation**

 The data visualization was created using the Power BI desktop version.
 The report was divided into three dashboards, representing Sales Overview, Customer Details, and Product Details.
-The report was added to the repository as a Power BI file, and it is also available [here](https://app.powerbi.com/view?r=eyJrIjoiOWFjODdjZTYtZWQzYS00NzJjLWE4OTctZjk0YjYzMGQ0MjM5IiwidCI6IjQ3Yjk1YWU4LTQ2NjItNDA5Ni05ZTE3LTM2MzY3YjY1MmY4NSIsImMiOjh9) as an online version.
+The report was added to the repository as a Power BI file, and it is also available [here](https://app.powerbi.com/view?r=eyJrIjoiY2YxZjZhM2YtMWVjMi00YTkzLTliNTItYjUyOTg1ZGYxZDI1IiwidCI6IjQ3Yjk1YWU4LTQ2NjItNDA5Ni05ZTE3LTM2MzY3YjY1MmY4NSIsImMiOjh9) as an online version.